agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 It will be a basic chain which will not enforce any invariants; it will have:

 - an entry point
-- a ping action printing a random String
+- a ping `property` printing a random String
-- a pong action printing a random Int
+- a pong `property` printing a random Int
 - an exit point

 We will define the transitions such that:

 - there is 50% chance to start with ping or pong following the entry point
 - there is 90% to go from a ping/pong to a pong/ping
-- there is no loop from any action
+- there is no loop from any `property`
 - there is a 10% chance to exit the game after a ping or a pong

 Also the DSL is asking for a `modelRunner` which is a little helper connecting a `model` to its `generators`.